JWehle/personal-site/content/about.md

 Hi, I'm Jannett!

 I'm a PCB designer who specializes in DCDC Converter design, power electronics, and analog circuit design.
-I also dabble in embedded systems and microcontroller programming, mostly in C but sometimes in Python.
+I also dabble in embedded systems and microcontroller programming, mostly in C, but sometimes in Python.
+I have experience working with ECAD software suites including, Mentor Graphics Xpedition and Layout, KiCAD, and Altium Designer.

-Creative writing, digital artwork, video game developement, and music production are hobbies of mine which I devote as much passion into as my free time allows, and these sometimes intersect with my knack for electronics and robotics.
-The ECAD software suites I am most competent in are Mentor Graphics Xpedition and Layout, KiCAD, and Altium Designer, in that order.
+I'm passionate about creative writing, digital artwork, video game development, and music production.
+I devote as much effort to these as my free time allows, which often intersects with my knack for electronics and robotics.

 This website exists as a portfolio for me to showcase these types of projects: board design, electrical and mechanical projects, video game development, creative writing, and the sorts.
 Check out my Youtube channel, [JannettW](https://www.youtube.com/@jannettw), for more in depth project videos, tutorials, and showcases.